21mln/links/README.md

 * [dcaBTC](https://dcabtc.com/) - DCA (dollar cost averaging) is a strategy to buy Bitcoin long-term, no matter what the price is.
 You can see why by reading the results.
 * [Bitcoin Dollar Cost Average Calculator](https://www.bitcoindollarcostaverage.com/)
 * [END the FUD](https://endthefud.org/) - The best articles debunking Bitcoin FUD (Fear Uncertaincy Doubt)
+* Bitcoin Mining and the Environment - From Michael Saylor to journalists, investors, regulators, & anyone else interested in Bitcoin & the environment
 * PricedInBitcoin21 - Denominates and tracks various assets in Bitcoin to see how they're devaluing over time
 * Why Bitcoin Only - Very comprehensive one-page site that makes the case for Bitcoin
 * [Nakamoto Portfolio](https://nakamotoportfolio.com/nakamoto/start) - Set of tools and research to see how Bitcoin performs to other assets.